-- Everyone in the car is wearing a seat belt properly (see page 6). - Any infant or small child is properly secured in a child safety seat. - Both doors are closed and locked (see page 13). - Seat-backs are upright (see page 13). - There are no loose items that could be thrown around and hurt someone during a crash or sudden stop (see page 14).
+- Everyone in the car is wearing a seat belt properly (see page 6). - Infants and small children are properly secured in child safety seats (see page 18). - Both doors are closed and locked (see page 16). - Seat-backs are upright (see page 16). - There are no loose items that could be thrown around and hurt someone during a crash or sudden stop (see page 17).

-By following these guidelines, you can reduce injuries to yourself and your passenger in many crash situations.
+By following these guidelines, you can reduce injuries to yourself and your passengers in many crash situations.
 Remember, however, that no safety system can prevent all injuries or deaths that can occur in severe crashes.